specialityProjectEnsimag/OCR/README.md

 ## Filters
-Several filters exist, however few have good results on test images where characters are considered as bruit.
+Several filters exist, however few have good results on test images where characters are considered as noise.
 It is why the bilateral and the median filters that are implemented are not used in the current version due to poor results.
-Linears filters have more interesting results.
+Linears filters present more interesting results.
 The software uses a linear filter with a mask which corresponds to a gaussian correction.
 This way, it reduces the noise.

 ## Binarization
-A global [Otsu binarization](https://en.wikipedia.org/wiki/Otsu%27s_method) is used in order to delete all the softened noise.
+A global [Otsu binarization](https://en.wikipedia.org/wiki/Otsu%27s_method) is used in order to remove all the softened noise.
 However this method could be more accurate by a local binarization.

 ## Rotation